Food, glorious food!

-Bajans love their pork, and whether roast pork with crackling, baked ham, or stewed down pork chops, Barbadian pork’s quality is especially delicious.
+Bajans love their pork, and whether roast pork with crackling, baked ham or stewed-down pork chops, Barbadian pork’s quality is incredibly delicious.

 A local delicacy is ‘pudding and souse made with various offcuts of pork meat, combined with sweet potato and different herbs.
 It is a Saturday ritual for many Bajans to eat pudding and souse.
 You’ll find many vendors selling this local dish religiously on Saturdays to cater to the demand of the local people.